 They are hand made and animated by heroic people.
 Perhaps, heroic people like you.

-We’ll level with you right off the bat: making a Festifools puppet is quite a bit more work than making a luminary or costume.
-Students in Mark Tucker’s U of M class spend the school year crafting large scale paper-mache creatures.
+We’ll level with you right off the bat: making a FestiFOOLs puppet is quite a bit more work than making a luminary or costume.
+Students in Mark Tucker’s U of M class spend the school year crafting large scale papier-mache creatures.
 Individuals and families may spend weeks or months building something big in their garage.
 It takes some DIY skill and a certain level of foolishness.

 If this sounds like you, read on, foolish friend!

 (If it doesn’t sound like you, but you still want to march through the street with us in costume or while performing a talent or playing music, then see our Festifools event page here.
 We also need volunteers to bring our puppets to life during the event so they don’t sit on the truck while their puppet friends frolic on the street.)